opendatasoft/ods-documentation/source/manage_domain/monitoring/index.rst

     .. image:: usage__users-usage-5-fr.jpg
         :alt: Usage Utilisateur Indicateur Utilisateurs Mobiles

 6. **Top 5 Users**: The people who use your API or your data the most.
-Keep in mind that if somebody download a dataset and develop something on his laptop, you wont be able to know it and it won't appear here.
+Keep in mind that if somebody downloads a dataset and develops something on his laptop, you wont be able to know it and it won't appear here.

 .. ifconfig:: language == 'en'